 *The University of Maryland Eastern (UMES) was founded on this date in 1886,.
 It is one of over 100 Historical Black Colleges and Universities in America (HBCU).

-From its original structure known as "Olney," built in 1798, they have over 600 acres, 28 major structures and 41 other entities.
-UMES provides today’s student, through a versatile student life, an chance to develop into a well-rounded individual able to take on leadership in society.
-As the University of Maryland Eastern Shore enters its second century, long-term plans include increasing the curriculum for graduate study, new construction and renovation projects for classroom and managerial buildings, and an better physical plant.
+From its original structure known as "Olney," built in 1798, they have over 600 acres, 28 major structures, and 41 other entities.
+UMES provides today’s students, through versatile student life, a chance to develop into a well-rounded individual able to take on leadership in society.
+As the University of Maryland Eastern Shore enters its second century, long-term plans include increasing the curriculum for graduate study, new construction and renovation projects for classroom and managerial buildings, and a better physical plant.
 In the last ten years, UMES has added 17 new degree-granting programs.
-Graduates of these courses often choose to remain in the Lower Eastern Shore.
+Graduates of these courses often choose to remain on the Lower Eastern Shore.

 This allows a greater part of the local residents to improve themselves and their communities through post-secondary education.